PlainOlSoapBar/taiko-sniper/README.md

 太鼓（たいこ）の　狙撃（そげき）
 Taiko meaning drum, sogeki meaning sniping.
 ## 🎯 About
-Don-chan quit his job as a Taiko Master and became the ultimate sniper.
-As a side-hustle, he helps Collegiate Taiko groups keep track of sniping statistics for each member.

 Within my Taiko group, we have a tradition of taking pictures _(sniping)_ of other members without their knowledge whenever we see them in public _(don't worry, we all consent to this)_.
 Introducing Taiko Sniper, a Discord bot that allows members to snipe each other while having their statistics tracked!
 ## 🔧 Features / Previews
 [ ] indicates argument, * indicates optional